simwang-codes/DSCI510_Final_Project/README.md

 ### 1. Install Dependencies

+First, go to this repository’s main page -> Click the green "Code" buttom -> Click Download ZIP

+Un-zip the downloaded files, open your jupyter notebook in that file's directory, open the notebook named results.ipynb.

+Now you are ready to begin installing all dependencies within that notebook, I have prepared all installing functions and other functions for you,

+you should follow the order of the notebook, and run each block only once from top to bottom

 Make sure you have all the .py files in src folder, and you're using Python 3.10+ and run:

 ```bash